 Understanding the difference between absolute and relative contraindications is crucial for clinical decision-making.
 An absolute contraindication means the drug should not be used under any circumstances.
 For lidocaine with epinephrine, the primary absolute contraindication is a documented hypersensitivity to amide-type local anesthetics or any other component in the formulation, as noted by Pfizer.
 Relative contraindications, on the other hand, call for caution and careful judgment.
 In these cases, the benefits of using the anesthetic must be weighed against the potential risks.
 Examples include patients with severe cardiovascular disease, uncontrolled hyperthyroidism, or those taking specific medications like tricyclic antidepressants.
 For these patients, you might consider dose reduction or an alternative anesthetic.

-Key Drug Interactions and Medical Conditions to Note
+Drug Interactions and Medical Conditions to Watch For

 A patient’s full medication list—including prescriptions, over-the-counter drugs, and supplements—is a critical piece of the safety puzzle.
 Certain medications can interact with lidocaine or epinephrine, altering their effects or increasing the risk of toxicity.
 For example, patients taking non-selective beta-blockers may experience a significant increase in blood pressure from the epinephrine.
 Tricyclic antidepressants can also enhance its cardiovascular effects.
 Beyond medications, systemic conditions like severe liver disease can impair lidocaine metabolism, increasing the risk of systemic toxicity.
 A comprehensive pre-procedure screening is your most effective tool for preventing adverse drug interactions and ensuring a safe outcome for every patient.